Member | Established: 1988 | Member since 2014

 SMO 4: Code of Ethics for Professional Accountants

-The association supports members’ compliance with the Code of Ethics through: (i) the provision of printed complete and abridged versions in Dutch and English, and (ii) publication of updates and changes in the Code of Ethics on the VRC’s website and in its Management Control and Accounting Journal.
-It has instituted mandatory ethics training based on the fundamental principles of the Code of Ethics and on professional conduct, and incorporates material on ethical requirements into its initial professional development and continuing professional development curricula.
-The VRC also organizes events that allow members to discuss case studies that portray ethical dilemmas, and makes available a confidential counselor to assist members in resolving significant ethical situations.
+The association supports members’ compliance with the Code of Ethics through the publication of updates and changes in the Code of Ethics on the VRC’s website and in its Management Control and Accounting Journal as well as providing Dutch and English versions in each member’s online portal.
+It has instituted mandatory ethics training based on the fundamental principles of the Code of Ethics and incorporates material on ethical requirements into EMFC’s initial professional development and VRC’s continuing professional development curricula.
+The VRC also provides“credit cards” setting out the five basic principles of the Code in Dutch and English in a format small enough to fit in a wallet and organizes events, such as Code Challenge Meetings, that allow members to discuss case studies that portray ethical dilemmas with a confidential counselor to assist members in resolving significant ethical situations.

 The VRC also participates in the international standard-setting process by providing comments on Exposure Drafts and other IESBA pronouncements.